 Made with certified organic cotton, pure latex, Australian wool and coconut coir, the Milari feels as good as it performs.
 Non-toxic and well-cushioned for sweet little bodies, it’s the ultimate in comfort and convenience.

 When they say it’s entirely washable, they aren’t joking.
 Throw the cover in the machine on a regular wash and pop the Innovative Nestflow Core in the tub or shower for a thorough clean.
-Completely recyclable and allergen-free, this ticks all the boxes.
+Completely recyclable and low allergenic, this ticks all the boxes.

 In a standard size, the Incy Interiors mattress comes with fab features at a great price.
 Made with comfort and safety in mind, it’s pocket-spring and comes with a breathable cotton-blend outer for maximum cosiness come snooze time.